DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Recipes/index.rst

 --------------------------------------

 Processing nodes are nodes that doesn't require re-configuration in field.
 For example, camera nodes.
 Due to such reason these nodes are not able to store configuration in recipe
-Definition Nodes, on the other hand, are nodes that may have changing configuration in field application, or their configuration requires user interaction (such as adjust bounding box filtering in cloud process node).
+Definition Nodes, on the other hand, are nodes that may have changing configuration in field application, or their configuration requires user-interaction (such as adjust bounding box filtering in cloud process node).
 These nodes are able to store information in the recipe.

 Complete List of Definition Nodes